RenertMath/MerrickMath.github.io-Div34Math/index.md

 ---
 layout: coursepage
-title: Math 20-1
+title: Math 20-1 2022-2023
-description: Mr. Merrick - 2022
+description: Mr. Merrick
 show_downloads: FALSE

 ---
 <!--- ### MATH 20-1 SECTION  ### --->
 Welcome to our Math 20-1 course page.
 Here you will find important dates, class materials and more.
-Please remeber to frquently chekc this site for updates.
+Please remeber to frequently check this page for updates.

 ### Homework
 <!---